 - A hallmark trope among heels, or the mark of a Face–Heel Turn.

 - Hulk Hogan refused to leave ringside after being eliminated in the 1987 Survivor Series until referees threatened to strip him of the title.
 He went into histrionics after losing the WWF Championship in 1988, and he illegally eliminated the men who threw him out of the 1989 and 1992 Royal Rumbles, including his then best friend Sid Justice.
 In WCW, he spoiled Randy Savage's 1995 World War 3 victory celebration.
 None of it kept him from portraying an All-American Face.

 - When Bob Backlund returned to the WWF in 1993, he brought up how he never submitted when he lost the WWE World Heavyweight Title in 1983.
 In 1994, Bret Hart gave him a title shot and defeated him.
 Afterwards, Bob snapped and locked Bret in a Crossface Chickenwing submission hold.
 This marked the beginning of the psycho "Mr. Backlund" character.

 - The 1995 Survivor Series.
 Bret Hart challenged Diesel for the WWE World Heavyweight Title.
 Bret caught Diesel in a surprise pinning combo for the win.
 Afterwards, Diesel gave him three powerbombs.

-- CM Punk recently.
-In fact, he attacked Kane with The Undertaker's urn and mocked the Undertaker after he fled.
+- Presumably why CM Punk attacked Kane with The Undertaker's urn and mocked the Undertaker after he fled.